-Many professional SEO’s even consider SEMrush to be the very best SaaS-provider (Software as a Service) on the market, in terms of its ability to easily solve a vast selection of SEO-related matters at hand.
-It gives you an all-in-one SEO-toolkit unparalleled by most competitors, where (in our opinion) only Ahrefs can give it a real run for its money.
+Many professional SEO’s even consider SEMrush to be the very best SaaS-provider (Software as a Service) on the market, in terms of its ability to easily solve most SEO-tasks.
+It gives you an all-in-one SEO-toolkit unparalleled by most competitors.

 Another thing that’s important to mention is that we quickly realised it’s near impossible to provide insights on every aspect of SEMrush.
 Well, at least without turning this review and guide into a bloated piece of content, which likely would be too much for most readers to process.

 Therefore we made our best effort to trim it down as much as possible, only covering some of SEMrush key features, top competitors and pricing, topping it all off with a final conclusion and a fair rating at the end.

 So, let’s begin!

 As previously stated above there’s a ton of stuff that the SEMrush-toolkit has to offer that (if used right) will have a positive impact on your SEO-endeavours.

 Not being able to cover everything, we instead decided to sherry pick five key features that we think will be extremely beneficial for the majority of our readers.
 We also added a couple of short guides to go with every bullet point, in hope of adding even more value to this article.

 What we will cover and in which order:

 - How to find keywords with low competition

 - How to find your competitors most valuable keywords